 Many courses are free and you may be entitled to time off work to attend them.
 They are designed to be friendly and informal, with practical exercises and no long lectures or exams.

-We offer a range of shorter workshops, which can be opened up to both members and non-members.
+We offer a range of shorter workshops for both activists and members.
 These include continuing professional development (CPD) courses delivered by the Open University, and workshops run by the WEA which are intended to build participants’ confidence and explore their skills.

 Open University one-day workshops